 In aggregate, it’s very hard for sportsbooks to lose.
 Duh.
 Since 2000, Nevada sportsbooks have won $3.6 billion, with an average hold of 5.7%.
-However,this is only a small fraction of total (legal and illegal) U.S. market.
-Market experts estimate the U.S. black market to take over $200 billion in wagers annually, holding over $11 billion.
+However, this is only a small fraction of total (legal and illegal) U.S. sports betting market.
+Market experts estimate that the U.S. black market takes over $200 billion in wagers annually, holding over $11 billion.
 Wowzers.

 Thankfully players have a couple build in advantages that allow us to level the playing field.

 The opportunity to shop for the best line available is the second advantage that players have.
-Line shopping isn’t the most complicated concept,but it is extremely powerful and far too frequently overlooked by sports bettors.
-It’s hard for me to overemphasize how important this is.
+Line shopping isn’t the most complicated concept, but it is extremely powerful and far too frequently overlooked by sports bettors.
+It’s hard for me to overemphasize how important it is to get the best line available in the market.
 To quantify just how important line shopping is, we’re going to walk through a little example.